ivansib/electrum-sib-server/HOWTO.md

 ### Step 10.
 Tweak your system for running electrum

-Electrum Dash server currently needs quite a few file handles to use leveldb.
+Electrum server currently needs quite a few file handles to use leveldb.
 It also requires file handles for each connection made to the server.
-It's good practice to increase the open files limit to 64k.
+It's good practice to increase the open files limit to 128k.

-The "configure" script will take care of this and ask you to create a user for running electrum-dash-server.
+The "configure" script will take care of this and ask you to create a user for running electrum-server.
-If you're using the user `dash` to run electrum and have added it as shown in this document, run the following code to add the limits to your /etc/security/limits.conf:
+If you're using the user `bitcoin` to run electrum and have added it as shown in this document, run the following code to add the limits to your /etc/security/limits.conf:

-     echo "dash hard nofile 65536" >> /etc/security/limits.conf
+     echo "bitcoin hard nofile 131072" >> /etc/security/limits.conf
-     echo "dash soft nofile 65536" >> /etc/security/limits.conf
+     echo "bitcoin soft nofile 131072" >> /etc/security/limits.conf

 If you are on Debian > 8.0 Jessie or another distribution based on it, you also need to add these lines in /etc/pam.d/common-session and /etc/pam.d/common-session-noninteractive otherwise the limits in /etc/security/limits.conf will not work:

     echo "session required pam_limits.so" >> /etc/pam.d/common-session
     echo "session required pam_limits.so" >> /etc/pam.d/common-session-noninteractive

-Check if the limits are changed either by logging with the user configured to run Electrum Dash server as.
+Check if the limits are changed either by logging with the user configured to run Electrum server as.
 Example:

-    su - dash
+    su - bitcoin
     ulimit -n

 Or if you use sudo and the user is added to sudoers group:

-    sudo -u dash -i ulimit -n
+    sudo -u bitcoin -i ulimit -n

 Two more things for you to consider:

-1. To increase privacy of transactions going through your server you may want to close dashd for incoming connections and connect outbound only.
+1. To increase privacy of transactions going through your server you may want to close bitcoind for incoming connections and connect outbound only.
 Most servers do run full nodes with open incoming connections though.

-2. Consider restarting dashd (together with electrum-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.
+2. Consider restarting bitcoind (together with electrum-server) on a weekly basis to clear out unconfirmed transactions from the local the memory pool which did not propagate over the network.

 ### Step 11.
 (Finally!)
-Run Electrum Dash server
+Run Electrum server

-The magic moment has come: you can now start your Electrum Dash server as root (it will su to your unprivileged user):
+The magic moment has come: you can now start your Electrum server as root (it will su to your unprivileged user):

     # electrum-server start